roket1428/darkman-time/README.md

 again at sunrise. `darkman` is not designed to be used interactively: it's designed to be set up once, and run in the background.

-`darkman` will use `geoclue` to determine your location and calculate sundown and sunrise automatically.

 At sundown, it will look for scripts in `$XDG_DATA_DIRS/dark-mode.d/`.
 At sunrise, it will look for scripts in `$XDG_DATA_DIRS/light-mode.d/`.